inunotaisho26/hackathon/README.md

 - When adding a plugin, use the `--save` flag to save the plugin information (name and version specification) to the `config.xml`
 - When adding a platform, the `--save` flag will store the platform information similar to the plugins
   - **NOTE** It is not recommended to save `ios` or `windows` platform information to the `config.xml` to avoid compatibility issues across platforms.

-### Interaction with the CLI

-The CLI tries to be non-invasive when it comes to Cordova.
-There is a `plat cordova` command which basically serves as a way to execute `cordova` cli commands from anywhere in your project.
-In other words:

-- Normally any `cordova` commands must be run from within a cordova project
-- With the CLI you can run `plat cordova` and it will automatically run the cordova command in your cordova project

-`plat cordova run android --device` allows you run your cordova app on a device without changing to the `cordova` directory.